-A little while ago I read an article from Better Homes and Gardens listing “no-fail” perennials for different regions across the U.S. When I looked at the list for the Pacific Northwest, I had to laugh because NOT ONE was a plant I’d recommend to people.
-Maybe it’s just me and the way I garden, but I have had experience with most of them and they failed.
-The ones that didn’t were boring or the wrong color (okay, not really a fail, but work with me here, k?).
+A little while ago I read an article from Better Homes and Gardens listing “no-fail” perennials for different regions across the U.S. When I looked at the list for the Pacific Northwest (PNW), I had to laugh because NOT ONE was a plant I’d recommend to people.

-Here’s the list of plants from BHG and my thoughts on them, followed by the perennials I would recommend.
+Of course I had to share my thoughts, ha!
+So here’s the list of plants from BHG and my thoughts on them, followed by the perennials I would recommend.

-- Shasta Daisy– I’m willing to admit it’s a classic and that I even have them in my garden, but they stink (just try bringing them indoors!), they need staking, and worst of all- they bloom for a few short weeks and then look pretty ugly.
+- Shasta Daisy– I’m willing to admit this is a classic and that I even have them in my garden, but they stink (just try bringing them indoors!), they need staking, and worst of all- they bloom for a few short weeks and then look pretty ugly.
 Three strikes, you’re out.

 - Sword Fern– Duh.
 It’s like, everywhere here, so yes, I guess that means it won’t fail.
 However, since it grows on the roadsides and in areas with trees naturally, it’s pretty boring.